orbeon/orbeon-forms-doc/XForms-~-Configuration-Properties.md

 ### Encryption password

 Before Orbeon Forms 4.0, the `oxf.xforms.password` property was defined.
 It has since been renamed `oxf.crypto.password`.
-For more information, see [Configuration Properties - Base][1]. `oxf.xforms.password` is still supported for backward compatibility.
+For more information, see [[General Configuration Properties|Installation ~ Configuration Properties ~ General Properties]]. `oxf.xforms.password` is still supported for backward compatibility.

 #### XForms items encoding